Zobeewan/emergent-quantum-statistics/README.md

 This model couples a stochastic point particle to a complex scalar field (pilot wave):
 - The wave evolves according to a complex Ginzburg-Landau equation (Schrödinger-like).
 - The particle is guided by the local phase gradient of the field (Langevin dynamics).
-- The particle acts as a moving source, continuously interecting and fueling its own pilot wave (feedback).
+- The particle acts as a moving source, continuously interacting and fueling its own pilot wave (feedback).
 - The system is in a state of free expansion (diffusion).

 **Key Result:**

-- The simulation demonstrates that the particle's statistical distribution ρ(x) dynamically conforms to the shape of the spread wave packet |ψ|², with an high correlation and a low error L1.
+- The simulation demonstrates that the particle's statistical distribution ρ(x) dynamically conforms to the shape of the spread wave packet |ψ|², with a high correlation and a low error L1.

 - In other words, the probability density of the particle's position converges towards the intensity |ψ|² of the field, validating the dynamical "quantum relaxation" towards Born's Rule without axiomatic postulates.

-- It validates the emergence of Born's Rule from a purely deterministic, local, and realistic dynamics.
+- It supports the emergence of Born's Rule from a purely deterministic, and realistic dynamics.

 **📁 Script:** `src/simulation_1D_Born.py`